About Dr. David Harpole Jr.

-Dr. Harpole Jr. is also known throughout the medical community for the strong relationships he builds with his patients.
+As one of the world’s top surgical oncologists, Dr. David H. Harpole Jr. is known throughout the medical community for the strong relationships he builds with his patients.

-Dr. Harpole Jr. has made significant contributions to lung cancer research, conducted more than 100 clinical studies to further the treatment options for various cancers, and is published in numerous medical journals, book chapters, conferences and academic publications.
-He is one of the world’s top surgical oncologists.
+He has made significant contributions to lung cancer research, conducted more than 100 clinical studies to further the treatment options for various cancers, and has been published in numerous medical journals, book chapters, conferences, and academic publications.

 “One of the things that attracted me to this is the long-term relationships.
-I tell all my patients that really, I’m their doctor for life, and I see patients for many, many years,” said Dr. Harpole Jr.
+I tell all my patients that really, I’m their doctor for life, and I see patients for many, many years.”

-Some of the highlights of hid medical experience include:
+Some of the highlights of his medical experience include:

-- Completed mesothelioma research with mentor Dr. David Sugarbaker
+- Completing mesothelioma research with mentor Dr. David Sugarbaker

-- Furthered the world’s understanding and treatment of cancer through hundreds of clinical trials and extensive research
+- Furthering the world’s understanding and treatment of cancer through hundreds of clinical trials and extensive research

-- Director of Duke Lung Cancer Research Laboratory for more than 20 years
+- Serving as director of Duke Lung Cancer Research Laboratory for more than 20 years

 Dr. Harpole Jr.’s Background

-Dr. Harpole Jr. began his post-secondary education at Washington & Lee University, degrees in biology and chemistry from Washington & Lee University.
-He started his medical training at the University of Virginia where he earned his MD, before completing an internship in general surgery at Duke University Medical Center, where he was Chief Resident.
-He continued his education with a fellowship in Thoracic Surgery at Duke and was appointed Teaching Scholar in Thoracic Surgery.
+Dr. Harpole Jr. began his post-secondary education at Washington & Lee University, earning degrees in biology and chemistry.
+He started his medical training at the University of Virginia where he earned his medical degree, before completing an internship in general surgery at Duke University Medical Center, where he served as chief resident.

 Awards & Honors